ros2/ros2_documentation/source/Tutorials/Tf2/Time-Travel-With-Tf2-Py.rst

 Summary
 -------

-In this tutorial, you have seen the power of tf2, and its time travel features. tf2 allowed you to go back in time and make frame transformations between old and current states by using the advanced ``lookup_transform_full`` API.
+In this tutorial, you have seen one of the advanced features of tf2.
+You learned that tf2 can transform data in time and learned how to do that with turtlesim example. tf2 allowed you to go back in time and make frame transformations between old and current states of turtles by using the advanced ``lookup_transform_full`` API.